rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 After writing a lot of Rust code, the Rust team found that Rust programmers were typing the same lifetime annotations over and over in particular situations.
 These situations were predictable and followed a few deterministic patterns.
-The Rust team then programmed these patterns into the Rust compiler's code so that the borrow checker can infer the lifetimes in these situations without forcing the programmer to explicitly add the annotations.
+The Rust team then programmed these patterns into the Rust compiler’s code so that the borrow checker can infer the lifetimes in these situations without forcing the programmer to explicitly add the annotations.

-We mention this piece of Rust history because it's entirely possible that more deterministic patterns will emerge and be added to the compiler.
+We mention this piece of Rust history because it’s entirely possible that more deterministic patterns will emerge and be added to the compiler.
 In the future, even fewer lifetime annotations might be required.

-The patterns programmed into Rust's analysis of references are called the *lifetime elision rules*.
-These aren't rules for programmers to follow; the rules are a set of particular cases that the compiler will consider, and if your code fits these cases, you don't need to write the lifetimes explicitly.
+The patterns programmed into Rust’s analysis of references are called the *lifetime elision rules*.
+These aren’t rules for programmers to follow; the rules are a set of particular cases that the compiler will consider, and if your code fits these cases, you don’t need to write the lifetimes explicitly.

-The elision rules don't provide full inference: if Rust deterministically applies the rules but there's still ambiguity as to what lifetimes the references have, it won't guess what the lifetime of the remaining references should be.
+The elision rules don’t provide full inference: if Rust deterministically applies the rules but there’s still ambiguity as to what lifetimes the references have, it won’t guess what the lifetime of the remaining references should be.
 In this case, the compiler will give you an error that can be resolved by adding the lifetime annotations that correspond to your intentions for how the references relate to each other.